Kilimanjaro is the highest mountain in Africa, one of the world’s seven summits and the highest free-standing mountain in the world.

 But how long does it take to climb Kilimanjaro?

-There are 7 established routes on Kilimanjaro, and each differ in length and duration.
-With most of the routes there is the option to have additional rest days and increase your time acclimatising.
+There are 7 established routes on Kilimanjaro, and each differs in length and duration.
+With most of the routes, there is the option to have additional rest days and increase your time acclimatising.

 This route can either be climbed over 6 or 7 days.
 The advantages of this route as it does have a good success rate due to the climb high, sleep low profile of the route.

 2. Marangu Route

 This route has a minimum of 5 days and can be increased to a 6 day climb with a rest day at Horombo Huts.
 This is a very direct route to the top and the accommodation is in huts.
 It advertised as a route with a low success rate, this is increased massively by adding the additional day.
 We use this route frequently with our groups and have always had a great success rate.

 Check out our Marangu trips by clicking HERE

 The Northern Circuit is a 9-day route.
 This is the newest route on the mountain.
 It is also the longest in terms of distance and time.
 The time spent above 4000m in this trek will certainly help your acclimatisation.